gonzalobenedi/coffee-here-app/README.md

 - 🌐 **Multi-language Support** - Available in English, Spanish, and Danish
 - 📱 **Cross-platform** - Works on iOS, Android, and Web
 - 🎯 **Modern Navigation** - Tab-based navigation with Expo Router
+- 🔐 **Location Permissions** - Seamless location access with proper permission handling
+- 🆕 **New Architecture** - Built with Expo's new architecture for better performance

 ## 📸 Screenshots